ONEIDA COUNTY CIVIL PROCESS SHERIFF’S SALE PROCEDURES

 In most cases, the owner can redeem the property, even after the sale, up until the time of the Confirmation Hearing.
 The Confirmation Hearing is held within approximately two weeks of the sale date.
 At this time, the courts review the sale results as well as any challenges declared.
 Once the courts approve the sale, the new deed will be issued.
 By law, the owner can declare bankruptcy within that same time period.
 If you are the successful bidder, you do not own the property until you are issued the Deed to the property.

-Each property is sold subject to restrictions of record which are unknown to the Sheriff and subject to any unpaid taxes and water bills or assessments, and such state of facts as an accurate survey and physical inspection of the premises may reveal.
+Each property is sold subject to restrictions of record which are unknown to the Sheriff and subject to any unpaid taxes, and such state of facts as an accurate survey and physical inspection of the premises may reveal.

 There are times when the sale of property is not completed on the date advertised because of adjournments, settlements or bankruptcies.
-You may call the Sheriff’s Office Civil Process Technician at (715) 361-5178 after 9:00 a.m. on the scheduled date of the sale to determine the status of the sale.
-Sales can be cancelled or adjourned up until the time of sale.
+We recommend you call Terri at the Sheriff’s Office on the scheduled date of the sale to determine the status of the sale.